pluralsight/guides/draft/software-engineering-best-practices/the-cryptography-of-bitcoin/article.md

 Bitcoin itself.
 I was correct.
 The total number of seed phrases that can be generated is 2048^12, or 2^132, which is less than the total address space of 2^160 and thus easier to brute force.
 However, 2^132 is still a monumentally huge set (in fact, it is still greater than the total sand count we discussed earlier) and more than secure enough to use.
+It is this many:

 ```
 5,444,517,870,735,015,415,413,993,718,908,291,383,296